monitoring-mixins/mixtool/README.md

    mixtool generate command [command options] [arguments...]

 COMMANDS:
-     alerts      Generate Prometheus alerts based on the mixins rules       Generate Prometheus rules based on the mixins dashboards  Generate Grafana dashboards based on the mixins
+   alerts      Generate Prometheus alerts based on the mixins rules       Generate Prometheus rules based on the mixins dashboards  Generate Grafana dashboards based on the mixins all         Generate all resources - Prometheus alerts, Prometheus rules and Grafana dashboards

 OPTIONS:
    --help, -h  show help

 ```

 ### New